 *Recreational Cannabis is legal in countries like Canada.
 We make an exception for cannabis used solely for medical treatments and research.
 This exception is based on the fatawa of major scholars and boards around the world.

-In this screen, we check based on three different criteria:
+In this screen, we check based on five different criteria as set by AAOIFI, FTSE, DJIM, S&P, and MSCI standards.

-If the stock passes either of the three criteria, it is marked as a PASS.
-We also include a ranking system wherein, for example, a stock that passes all three criteria is marked with three stars.
+If the stock passes either of the five criteria, it is marked as a PASS.
+We also include a ranking system wherein, for example, a stock that passes all five standards is marked with five stars.

 Limitations and Disclaimer